Julia Kuliwaba

 2019 - ongoing External Supervisor Discovery of knee osteoarthritis-associated biomarkers in different types of human biospecimens using proteomic-based strategies University of South Australia Doctor of Philosophy Doctorate Full Time Yea Rin (Olivia) Lee

-• Position: Research Grants Officer
+• Position: Senior Research Funding Officer (Pre-Award)

 • Phone: 83136244